 General Laws c.
 164, § 134, establishes several procedural and filing requirements for a municipal aggregation plan.
-First, a municipality must obtain the approval of local governing entities prior to initiating a process to develop an aggregation plan.
+First, a municipality must obtain the authorization of certain local governing entities prior to initiating the process to develop an aggregation plan.
+G.L. c.
+164, § 134(a).
+The Town provided meeting minutes demonstrating local approval through an affirmative vote at Town Meeting prior to initiating the process of aggregation